iShafayet/reflect/README.md

 ### Creating Content

 1. Visit the main page (`/`)
-2. Enter your markdown text (maximum 400 characters)
+2. Enter your markdown text (maximum 1200 characters by default, configurable)
 3. Click "Generate Link" to create a shareable URL
 4. Copy the generated link to share with others